SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 # Installation with Helm

+Note: the following steps assume you are installing using Helm 2.
+You are using Helm 3, please refer to [this guide](Helm3.md).

 Our Helm chart deploys Kubernetes resources for collecting Kubernetes logs, metrics, and events; enriching them with deployment, pod, and service level metadata; and sends them to Sumo Logic.

 <!-- TOC -->